anudeep-17/anudeep-17/README.md

 <p align = "left">
 - 👨‍🎓 Currently a Master's student of UAbany, SUNY majoring in Computer Science.<br/>
 - 📚 Enthusiastic Project developer <br/>
-      I love the challenge of creating efficient and elegant solutions to complex problems, and I am always eager to learn and improve my skills.<br>
+      <i> I love the challenge of creating efficient and elegant solutions to complex problems, and I am always eager to learn and improve my skills.</i> <br>
 - 📫 How to reach me: <a href="mailto:saivishnuanudeepk@gmail.com">saivishnuanudeepk@gmail.com</a><br/>
 - 🌍 My portfolio - https://anudeep-17.github.io/<br/>
 - ⚡ Fun fact: ....apart from coding I am a        gym freak 🏋️‍♂️😁<br/>